yoshi-bleu/Code_etude_profil_intensite/README.md

 ## Libraries

 What I used so that new installations won't disturb my system :
-You can create an virtual environment, where all necessary library will be.
+You can create a virtual environment, where all necessary library will be.

 macOS/Linux